How to Change Your Tesla Lock Sound in 2 Minutes

 Now lock your car with the app or key fob.
 You should hear your new sound.

 > Tip: If you don't hear it, try locking with the app first.
 The physical door handle sometimes triggers a different chime path depending on your firmware version.
+Highland Model 3 owners — make sure you used the glovebox port, not the center console.

 Which Tesla Models Support Custom Lock Sounds?